Issue Area

 Key Facts

-Communities that invest in public transit reduce the nation’s carbon emissions by 63 million metric tons annually.
+Communities with strong public transportation can reduce the nation’s carbon emissions by 37 million metric tons yearly.
+(C2ES)

-On average, use of public transportation instead of private vehicles produces 95% less carbon monoxide, 92% fewer volatile organic compounds, and 45% less carbon dioxide per passenger mile.
+On average, use of public transportation instead of private vehicles produces 99% less carbon monoxide, 92% fewer volatile organic compounds, and 31% less carbon dioxide per passenger mile.
+(EPA)

-Most public transportation passengers get the CDC recommended amount of exercise--at least 22 minutes daily--while walking to and from transit stations and stops.
+Most public transportation passengers get the CDC-recommended amount of exercise — at least 22 minutes daily — while walking to and from transit stations and stops.
+(Victoria Transport Policy Institute)

 Viewing All Bills